Public School Closure & Free Market Principles Pitch

 VIDEO TUTORIAL → The Invisible Hand & the Common Good

-COMPONENT 1 → Make and state your decision (1 sentence in length).
+PART 1 → State your school closure decision (1 sentence in length).

-COMPONENT 3 → Pose a powerful question about one of the 4 economic principles / concepts raised in your decision and defence of a school closure.
+PART 4 → Pose a powerful follow-up question about one of the 4 concepts/principles used to support your decision.
 Your question should extend the reader's thinking beyond what is discussed in the scenario itself and/or captured in the data provided.
-What is missing from the information provided?
+For example, what is missing from the information provided?
 What else needs to be considered?
-(1 sentence in length)
+What spill-over effects or negative externalities must be considered.
+Etc. (1 sentence in length).